Bayamón, Puerto Rico

 Bayamón (/es/, /es/) is a city and municipality in Puerto Rico.
 Located on the northeastern coastal plain, it is bounded by Guaynabo to the east, Toa Alta and Naranjito to the west, Toa Baja and Cataño to the north, and Aguas Buenas and Comerío to the south.
 Part of the San Juan metropolitan area, Bayamón is spread over 11 barrios and the downtown area and administrative center of Bayamón Pueblo.
 With a population of 185,187 as of the 2020 census, it is the second most populated municipality in the archipelago and island after the capital of San Juan.

 Etymology and nicknames

 Two theories exist about the origin of the name Bayamón.
 According to one, it was named after the local cacique, Bahamon.
 The other theory states the name was derived from the Taino word Bayamongo, which is the native name of the river that runs across this region, implying that Bayamón is the area around this main river, which later on became the center of the city's development.

 Bayamón is nicknamed "City of the Chicharrón" or "Pork Rind City" (Ciudad del Chicharrón) after the popular fried dish, locally known as chicharrón volao, that is often sold as street food.
-Other nicknames include "City of Cowboys" (Ciudad de Vaqueros), after the local sports team, "City of the Sciences" (Ciudad de las Ciencias) after the popular tourist educational attraction, and, more recently, Ciudad del Tapón, due to the high amounts of road traffic congestion there.
+Other nicknames include "City of Cowboys" (Ciudad de Vaqueros), after the local sports team, "City of the Sciences" (Ciudad de las Ciencias) after the popular tourist educational attraction, and, more recently, "Stopper City" or Ciudad del Tapón, due to the high amounts of road traffic congestion there.